Below you’ll find a number of frequently asked questions I receive related to Android Enterprise.

 Can organisations deploy applications to the parent profile in a COPE deployment?

-Yes, however this would need to be supported by the EMM.
+Android 8-10 – Yes, for work profiles on fully managed devices, however this would need to be supported by the EMM.
 VMware Workspace One UEM can do this for example by uploading an APK to the console, though there are no current examples of EMMs being able to push Google Play applications to both profiles.
-Yet.

 Yes, however this requires EMM support.
 I am not aware of any EMM that supports this today, despite it’s incredible value particularly to early Android Enterprise adopters.

-Where the EMM does not support this, the organisation would need to retire and reprovision the device.
+Where the EMM does not support this, or the device runs Android 11, the organisation would need to retire and reprovision the device.

 Organisations are providing a device provisioned for personal use, and as such the closer to stock it feels, the more familiar users will be with using it.